algolia/voice-overlay-ios/README.md

 `InstantSearchVoiceOverlay` is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-Swift 4:

 ```ruby
 pod 'InstantSearchVoiceOverlay'
 ```

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a simple, decentralized dependency manager for Cocoa.

-To install InstantSearch, simply add the following line to your Cartfile:
+To install InstantSearchVoiceOverlay, simply add the following line to your Cartfile:

 ```ruby
 github "algolia/voice-overlay-ios"